How Screen Time Affects Your Eyes

 The nutrients in the AREDS2 formula are hard to obtain in sufficient amounts from diet alone.
 However, eating a nutritious diet rich in leafy greens has been shown to reduce your risk of developing AMD.
 Those who don’t eat enough leafy greens are likely deficient in lutein and zeaxanthin.
 For these people, supplementing with the AREDS2 formula resulted in a 26% reduction in their risk of developing advanced AMD.11

 If you’d like to try the AREDS2 formula for yourself, check out NATURELO’s Eye Health supplement.
-This supplement features the clinically-proven AREDS2 formula, plus additional important eye health nutrients, such as Omega 3 fatty acids EPA and DHA, which have been shown to support healthy visual development and retinal function.
-To match the best results of the AREDS studies, you may also want to combine it with a multivitamin, as two-thirds of the AREDS trial participants did.
+This supplement includes all of the nutrients in the clinically-proven AREDS2 formula, plus additional eye health nutrients, such as Omega 3 fatty acids EPA and DHA.
+For best results, you may want to combine the eye health supplement with a daily multivitamin, as two-thirds of the AREDS trial participants did.

 1. Pursell, Bart.
 Americans devout more than 10 hours a day to screen time, and growing | IST 110: Introduction to Information Sciences and Technology.
 Penn State University.